Chia-Network/chialisp-web/docs/tutorials/CAT_Launch_Process_Linux_MacOS.md

 Next we’ll create a CAT capable of minting tokens multiple times.
 This CAT uses a delegated TAIL, which is much more flexible than the previous one.
 As long as you sign a puzzlehash that you specify, you can mint new tokens using whatever TAIL you want.
 This allows for features such as rebate offers and distributed minting and retiring of tokens.

-You can find the TAIL we'll use for this example [here](https://github.com/Chia-Network/chia-blockchain/blob/protocol_and_cats_rebased/chia/wallet/puzzles/delegated_genesis_checker.clvm "Delegated TAIL").
+You can find the TAIL we'll use for this example [here](https://github.com/Chia-Network/chia-blockchain/blob/main/chia/wallet/puzzles/delegated_genesis_checker.clvm "Delegated TAIL").

 We’ll set up this CAT to delegate the same TAIL we set up previously.
 What this means is that nobody else can mint new tokens until you allow it.
 Keep in mind that this is only one of many possible implementations of a delegated TAIL.

 1. Find a coin to mint, and create and push a new spendbundle:

     a.
-Change to the "CAT-admin-tool-main" folder if you're not already there.
+Change to the "CAT-admin-tool" folder if you're not already there.

     b.
 Figure out how many XCH mojos you want to use to issue your CAT.
 By default each CAT token will contain 1000 mojos, so you should multiply the number of tokens you want to mint by 1000.
 For example, if you want to mint 1 million tokens, you'll need 1 billion XCH mojos (1/1000 of an XCH).

     c.
-Take note of your Receive Address in the standalone GUI.
+Take note of your Receive Address in the Chia GUI.

     d.
 Run `chia keys show`.
 Take note of your &lt;Fingerprint&gt; and &lt;Master public key&gt;.